railwayapp/docs/src/docs/reference/pricing.md

 <Collapse title="Which plan is right for me?">
 - **Hobby** is for indie hackers and developers to build and deploy personal projects
 - **Pro** is for professional developers and their teams shipping to production
-- **Enterprise** is for dev teams building and deploying production applications with the need for enterprise features related to compliance, SLAs, and account management
+- **Enterprise** is for teams building and deploying production applications with the need for enterprise features related to compliance, SLAs, and account management
 </Collapse>
 <Collapse title="Can I add collaborators to my project?">
 Railway's Pro and Enterprise plans are designed for collaboration.
 These plans allow you to add members to your team and manage their permissions.